Kukaheadla/Cluster_and_Cloud_Dashboard/README.md

 *harvester/* contains the tweet harvesting code

+- to use the text sentiment function the vaderSentiment and contraction modules need to be imported.

+  - One way is to use "python -m pip install vaderSentiment --no-cache-dir" "python -m pip install contractions --no-cache-dir" respectively as I personally found it difficult to install using pip.

 - run the harvester like so:

     - $ python main.py --credentials-id 0 --couchdb-host 172.26.130.155:5984 --couchdb-username user --city melbourne --mode stream --debug